 experience.
 I put my candles in the freezer then set them in my holders and

 5) For something different, type menus in the format of

 them into French or Spanish, or Italian, or whatever theme your dinner might be.

 Print them out small enough to put them by each place setting.
 While you are preparing the

-food, it is fun to hear guests trying to determine the menus i.e. what will be served next.
+food in the kitchen, it is fun to hear guests trying to determine the menus i.e. what will be served next.
 Sometimes I have a

 6) You may want to make take-home favors.